nash-md/meow/README.md

 ### Database Support

-This project leverages TypeORM, a powerful Object-Relational Mapping (ORM) library.
-In addition to TypeORM, this project heavily depends on MongoDB](https://www.mongodb.com/).
+This project heavily depends on MongoDB](https://www.mongodb.com/).

 While it is possible to replace MongoDB with another database, please note that due to the significant dependencies and specific optimizations tailored for MongoDB, such a migration might be challenging.